donavenom/visualizations/README.md

 *Narrative analysis*
 The line graph illustrates estimated COVID-19 infection rates in TX, with estimated infection rates displayed in the thousands.
 The data spans from March 2020 to March 2021.
 The data visualization shows that there is greater uncertainty of the estimated infection rates for the months of December and January, as indicated by the residuals and wider confidence intervals.

-amounts of COVID-19 cases -- broken down by month and type of case -- in the USA from October 2020 to March 2021.
-As can be seen from the visualization, the month of January 2021 saw some of the highest number of daily reported COVID cases, reaching up to 300,000, while the months of October 2020 and March 2021.

 ## Chord diagram
 ![6-Chord diagram](https://user-images.githubusercontent.com/44620594/118350642-87165980-b51d-11eb-9544-93a0f1d0514e.png)